sky-shift/skyshift/ROADMAP.md

 # Roadmap

-This documents directions of interest, inviting community contributions.
-* It is not comprehensive ( don't hesitate to propose new features or directions !)
-* While some completed features are highlighted, it is not a comprehensive list of all features.
-* If you have questions or ideas, don't hesitate to create and issue, discussion, (or PR)!
+This documents includes planned features for Skyshift in 2024, and early 2025.
+However, this roadmap is not comprehensive (feel free to propose new features/directions by opening a Git issue, discussion or PR!).

 ## Observability and Monitoring

 ### CLI
-- [x] aggregate resource summarization
+- [x] Aggregate resource summarization
-- [x] list jobs
+- [x] List jobs
-- [x] general support for job inspection via exec
+- [x] General support for job inspection via exec

 ### Graphical Dashboard
 Status and availability "at a glance"
-- [ ] aggregate available/unavailable-resource summarization
+- [ ] Aggregate available/unavailable-resource summarization
-- [ ] available-resource summarization by resource-group
+- [ ] Available-resource summarization by resource-group
-- [ ] per-job progress (time enqueued, time running, ...)
+- [ ] Per-job progress (time enqueued, time running, ...)

 ### Data collection and export
-- [ ] usage statistics to-date
+- [ ] Accumulate usage statistics
+- [ ] Track jobs over time
-- [ ] historic job completions
+- [ ] Track SkyShift events
-- [ ] historic wait times by resource-group
+- [ ] Track wait times by resource-group

 ## Testing
+- [ ] Tests for Skyshift controllers.
+- [ ] Tests for Skyshift compatibility layers (Slurm, Ray).
+- [ ] Tests for Skyshift services.
-- [ ] automatic test generation
+- [ ] Automatic test generation
 - [ ] GitHub action integration

+## General Features
+- [ ] Autoscaler controller - provisions Skypilot clusters when jobs are unschedulable
+- [ ] Finegrained `update` operation on all Skyshift objects (i.e. a user modifies image in Skyshift job)

 ## Cluster Orchestrator Support

-### K8s
+### Kubernetes
-- [x] automatic cluster detection via kubeconfig
+- [x] Automatic detection of K8 clusters
-- [x] automatic provisioning option
+- [x] Automatic provisioning option
+- [ ] Support for additional variants of K8, such as Openshift.
-- [ ] support and test automation for enterprise-grade flavors (e.g. OpenShift)
+- [ ] Support and test automation for enterprise-grade flavors (e.g. OpenShift)

 ### Slurm
-- [ ] automatic cluster detection
+- [ ] Automatic cluster detection
-- [ ] automatic provisioning option
+- [ ] Automatic provisioning option
+- [ ] Support for additional container managers (Podman, Singularity, etc.) on top of Slurm
+- [ ] Service feature/networking layer for Slurm (e.g. using reverse proxy)
+- [ ] Storage feature for Slurm
+- [ ] Exec feature for Slurm

 ### Ray
-- [ ] automatic cluster detection
+- [ ] Automatic cluster detection
-- [ ] automatic provisioning option
+- [ ] Automatic provisioning for Ray cluster (native Skypilot support)

 ### More Orhcestrators

-Community contribution and use-cases are welcome!
+We invite the community to contribute to Skyshift's compatibility layer, such as one for LSF, Nomad, and Docker Swarm!

-## Placement optimization
+## Workload Placement and Scheduling Optimizations
+- [ ] Adaptive scheduling optimizations based on tracked workloads.
+- [ ] Explicit waiting policies for job launch (how long a job waits until it fails over to another cluster).
 - [ ] Leverage usage statistics and/or historic waiting times in placement decisions (see Observability and Monitoring)

 ## Storage
-- [ ] local file sync (point-to-point)
+- [ ] Blob storage support (MinIO, GCS, S3) for K8 and Slurm clusters.
-- [ ] remote file sync (point-to-point)
+- [ ] Distributed file synchronization across clusters.

-- [ ] multi-cast (n-to-1) retrieval
+## Resilience
-- [ ] multi-cast (1-to-n) storage
+- [ ] Automated fail-over option based on workload configuration and resource availability.

 ## Use-Case Demonstrations
-- [ ] foundation model serving
+- [ ] Foundation model serving
-- [ ] foundation model fine-tuning
+- [ ] Foundation model fine-tuning
-- [ ] foundation model pre-training
+- [ ] Foundation model pre-training
-- [ ] foundation model evaluation
+- [ ] Foundation model evaluation
-- [ ] multi-cluster (multi-site) data pre-processing
+- [ ] Multi-cluster (multi-site) data pre-processing
-- [ ] seamless multi-server agent development
+- [ ] Seamless multi-server agent development
 - [ ] GPU-dependent code development